Skip to content

 A Guide to Buying Jewellery Tools for New Starters

 This is actually quite a tricky blog post to write.
 Tools come with lots of variation of opinion, there are various brands to choose from, lots of price variation, and our needs as jewellers vary.
 However, I have put together a bit of an introduction to developing your own tool kit which will hopefully help you start setting up your own workshop space.
+We hope this guide to buying jewellery tools for new starters is helpful to get you started.

 When starting out, it can be quite intimidating to see all the tools and equipment you may need to get started at home and its quite tricky to know where to start.